 ** Except for cash positions kept in the life insurance policy.

-How we support youFOSS Family Office Advisory is part of the wealth planning department of Union Bancaire Privée, UBP SA.
+How we support youFOSS Family Office Advisory is part of Union Bancaire Privée, UBP SA.
 We look forward to assist you in finding a family office solution that offers exactly the services you are looking for.
 As experienced wealth planners ourselves we of course also look forward to discussing your specific wealth planning needs, challenges and opportunities in case you wish so.
 Please do not hesitate to contact us.

 The information that is provided on this page with respect to insurance solutions is of general nature and should not be perceived as solicitation of insurance products, financial advice, tax or legal advice, or the solicitation of financial, tax or legal services.
 Although all information is regularly updated, some facts could be outdated.